NBA Rumors: Luka Dončić, Mavericks to Play 2 2023 Preseason Games in Abu Dhabi

 Per NBA reporter Marc Stein, Luka Dončić and the Mavs will play two games in the capital city of the United Arab Emirates, with one of them against Real Madrid.

-The other game will a preseason contest against an opponent still to be determined.
+The other game will be a preseason contest against an opponent still to be determined.

 "Mavericks owner Mark Cuban has been determined to arrange a preseason game in Madrid on behalf of his franchise player," Stein wrote.